-EFT Couples Counseling is all the rage these days as it is evidence based.
+EFT Couples Counseling is all the rage these days, most likely because it is evidence based.
 Not to be confused with the other EFT, the Emotional Freedom Technique or better known as “tapping”, Emotionally Focused Couples Therapy deals with attachment issues in relationship and attempts to create a more secure attachment between partners.
-While there are some similarities between Imago Relationship Therapy, there are some differences that may make EFT come up a little short.
+While there are some similarities between Imago Relationship Therapy, there are some differences that in our opinion make EFT come up a little short.

 EFT vs Imago Therapy